-Helicopter parents, parents who take parenting to the extreme.
+Helicopter parents are parents who take parenting to the extreme.
 Parents who take too much responsibility for their children’s lives and experiences, without allowing their children to experience things for themselves.

-Helicopter parents over-parent.
-They will constantly involve themselves in their children’s lives in a controlling way and as a consequence become over-protective towards their children.
-They are less inclined to let their children make or live their own lives and will parent so their children’s choices are limited.
+Helicopter parents tend to over-parent.
+They will constantly involve themselves in their children’s lives in a controlling way and naturally become over-protective towards them.
+They are less inclined to let their children make or live their own lives.